-Other than the employment agreement with Mr. Pinkham, the retirement agreement with Mr. Gliebe, and the retirement agreement with Mr. Schlemmer we had no employment agreements with any of our NEOs that provided benefits prior to a change in control of our Company.
-The Committee believes the employment agreement with Mr. Pinkham, the retirement agreement with Mr. Gliebe, the retirement agreement with Mr. Schlemmer, and the change in control and termination benefits under the change in control and termination agreements and our equity incentive plans, are consistent with the Committee's overall objective of building shareholder value and contain terms that are similar to those offered to executives of comparable companies.
+Other than the employment agreement with Mr. Pinkham and the retirement agreement with Mr. Schlemmer we had no employment agreements with any of our NEOs that provided benefits prior to a change in control of our Company.
+The Committee believes the employment agreement with Mr. Pinkham, the retirement agreement with Mr. Schlemmer, and the change in control and termination benefits under the change in control and termination agreements and our equity incentive plans, are consistent with the Committee's overall objective of building shareholder value and contain terms that are similar to those offered to executives of comparable companies.